About the Program

-The environmental studies department hosts four faculty members and draws on faculty in several other departments to offer a breadth of interdisciplinary coursework.
+The environmental studies department hosts faculty members from diverse backgrounds and draws on faculty in several other departments to offer a breadth of interdisciplinary coursework.
 Shared staff and office space with the Saint John's Outdoor University brings many opportunities for collaboration.

 Environmental studies students bring a variety of experiences and perspectives to environmental programs on both campuses.
 Some may be interested in environmental policy, others in environmental education or scientific research.
 What binds our majors together is a common passion for the environment.